Abbasuddin Ahmed

 Abbasuddin Ahmed (27 October 1901 – 30 December 1959) was a Bengali folk song composer and singer born in the Bengal province of British India.
-He was known for Bhawaiya folk song which is a style commonly found in Rangpur, Undivided Goalpara district and Cooch Behar.
+He was known for Bhawaiya folk song, which is a style commonly found in Rangpur, undivided Goalpara district, and Cooch Behar.

 Early life

-Ahmed was born in the Tufanganj subdivision of Cooch Behar district (now in India).
-His father, Zafar Ali Ahmed, was a lawyer at Tufanganj court.
+Ahmed was born on 27 October 1901 to a Bengali family of Muslim Nashya Shaikhs in the village of Balarampur in Tufanganj subdivision, then part of the princely state of Cooch Behar (now Cooch Behar district, West Bengal).
+His father, Zafar Ali Ahmed, was a lawyer at Tufanganj court, while his uncle Maziruddin Ahmed was a member of the Bengal Legislative Assembly.
 He was educated in schools and a college in North Bengal and was attracted to music by the cultural programs they offered.
-He was largely a self-taught composer and singer, though for a brief period he learned music from Ustad Jamiruddin Khan in Kolkata.
+He was largely a self-taught composer and singer, though for a brief period he learned music from Ustad Zamiruddin Khan in Kolkata.